manicphase/planner/README.md

 TORG use this tool.
 You can find TORG at torg.thetestpeople.com.

 First run:
-pip install virtualenv && paver once && paver ci
+pip install virtualenv && python setup.py once && paver ci